ReefLedge/reefledge/README.rst

 Here are just a few of the things that make `reefledge` special:

   * Intuitive object oriented interface.
+  * Type checking at runtime of all public functions/methods.
   * Tight integration with Microsoft Excel.
   * Fast and robust Cython codebase.
   * Multithreading capabilities to overcome I/O overheads.